TJ-lab-ustc/hDNApipe/README.md

 Upon the initial usage, the reference genome can be configured via the "Reference" button located within the "Initialization" tab.
 Then, parameters can be set on the two options pages.
 The basic options page contains the essential parameters, while the advanced options page has the optional ones.
 The options in the GUI correspond to the arguments in the command-line.
 After completion, just click the RUN button to start the operation.

+Details on usage and examples can be found in the document 待加.

 ## Input
 The resources required for hDNApipe are declared in the config file, and the template is placed in [dnapipe.config]([url](https://github.com/TJ-lab-ustc/hDNApipe/blob/main/dnapipe.config)).
 If no modification of the docker container is made, the only change for the user is to complete three paths in the config: `dnapipe_dir`, `dir_vep_annot` and `annotsv_dir`.
 For example:
 ```
 dnapipe_dir="/hDNApipe"                # hDNApipe home directory
 dir_vep_annot="/vep_annot"             # vep annotations home directory
 annotsv_dir="/AnnotSV_annotations"     # AnnotSV annotations home directory
+待改
 ```

 The sample information table is required for `dnapipe var`.
 It should contain information including: sample name, path1, path2, condition and sex.
 The sample name and at least one input path are necessary.
 The sample name refers to the name used for adding the BAM read group and the prefix of most output files.
 The path is prepared for the sequencing file location.The condition is needed to make it clear which one is `tumor` and which one is `control` when running somatic analysis; otherwise, it is not needed.
 Sex is optional.
 Use ',' as seperator.
 For example, a full information table looks like: